hablapps/pairstrading/PostPairsTrading.md

 Secondly, the kdb ecosystem provides excellent tools, such as KX Dashboard, which we utilized to produce several graphs, particularly emphasizing real-time visualizations.
 As a niche platform, kdb cannot compete with Python in terms of ecosystem variety.
 However, PyKX allows us to overcome this limitation by enabling interaction with the Python ecosystem.
 This opens up possibilities for leveraging libraries like statsmodels and seaborn, as demonstrated in our examples.

 Last but not least, the concision and expressiveness of q is impressive.
-We only needed to extend the vanilla architecture with less than 40 lines of q code to implement the MS and RPT components.
-In our view, maintaining 40 lines of code is far preferable to maintaining 400 lines.
-While becoming proficient with this language takes time, you don't need to master it to start analyzing data. q-SQL is a great entry point for beginners.
+We only needed to extend the vanilla architecture with less than 25 lines of q code (skipping blank lines) to implement the [MS](https://github.com/hablapps/pt/blob/main/ms.q) and [RPT](https://github.com/hablapps/pt/blob/main/tick/rpt.q) components.
+In our view, maintaining 40 lines of code is far preferable to maintaining 250 lines.
+If you explore the [pt repo](https://github.com/hablapps/pt), you will see that beyond these components, it extends the [kdb+tick vanilla setup](https://github.com/KxSystems/kdb-tick) with a feed handler and an historical database process.
+These are just dummy plumbing components to help you reproduce the results.
+Finally, while becoming proficient with this language takes time, you don't need to master it to start analyzing data. q-SQL is a great entry point for beginners.

 However, there are several other benefits of this landscape that we couldn't explore in this article.